jvdsande/mixt/packages/core/README.md

 This allows you to have a `build` script in your `package.json`, but hide it from **Mixt** by adding a `mixt:build` script to your scripts.

 #### `buildOrder` :
-Array of package names, allowing to mark packages which should be build before other in their source folder.
+Array of package names, allowing to mark packages which should be built before other in their source folder.

 If multiple packages from the same source are specified, then they will be built in the order specified.